What Is Cessationism?

-The key thing isn't whether someone believes in power gifts or miracles.
-The most important matter is whether they put their trust in the God who is said to give such gifts, with or without ever experiencing them.
+The key thing isn't whether someone believes in acts of power or miracles.
+The most important matter is whether they put their trust in the God who is said to give them, with or without ever experiencing them.
 This God is far bigger than even the the most incredible of signs and wonders.
-Signs can only have real value when, because of them, you may end up going toward the God who makes them happen.
+Signs can only have real value when, because of them, you end up going toward the God who makes them happen.